 "Man, you know Sanders, if it has a hole…"

-"Whatever you want Sanders," the Captain called out, "that little smuggler and his little monkey cost us a man, send him his cargo in hell scarred."
+"Whatever you want Sanders," the Captain called out, "that little smuggler and his little monkey cost us a man, seems only fair we send the little shit to hell broken."

 That was all the man needed to know as he gave one of the most evil smiles, like a monster had been unchained to feast upon its meal.